dart-lang/site-www/src/_guides/language/common-prob.md

 **Warning:** <code>A value of type '&lt;<em>type</em>&gt;' cannot be assigned to a variable of type '<em>type</em>'.</code>

-This sometimes happens when you create a simple dynamic Map and the analyzer Dart infers the type in a way you didn't expect.
+This sometimes happens when you create a simple dynamic collection and the analyzer Dart infers the type in a way you didn't expect.
-When you later add values of a different type, you get a warning.
+When you later add values of a different type, it triggers a static warning.

-**Fix:** Explicitly specify the types.
+**Fix:** Specify the type explicitly.

-For example, the following code shows a map pre-loaded with several Sting,integer pairs.
-The analyzer infers that map contains `(String,int)` pairs.
-When you later add a (String,float) pair, the analyzer complains.
+For example, the following code initializes a map with several (Sting,integer) pairs.
+The analyzer infers that map to be of type
+<String,int> but the code assumes <String,dynamic>.
+When the code then adds a (String,float) pair, the analyzer complains.

 <div class="fails-sa" markdown="1">
 {% prettify dart %}